OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 - Required modes only are set for the file
   - If execution is required, scanning the file before running it is required as a security best practice, to ensure that no macros or hidden scripts are available.

+### Upload and Download Limits

+The application should set proper size limits for the upload service in order to protect the file storage capacity.
+The file size limit should be considered after file decompression is conducted, and by using secure methods to calculate zip files size.

+It should set proper request limits as well for the download service if available to protect the server from DoS attacks.

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.